raganwald-deprecated/rewrite_rails/doc/string_to_block.md

 1. Embrace point-free style for methods that look like operators.
 1. Embrace `->` notation for extremely simple cases where I want to give the parameters a descriptive name.
 1. Use ordinary Ruby blocks for everything else.

+How does *String to Block* differ from `String#to_proc`?
+---

+First, RewriteRuby preprocesses your Ruby code before the file is read.
+Therefore, you only pay the cost of converting a String to a Block once, not every time the code is evaluated.
+This is a very big performance optimization.
+Second, *String to Block* only works with literal strings.
+It isn't possible to construct a string at run time and then convert it to a block with `&`.

+Third (and this is a subtle point), `String#to_proc` worked by using `eval` in the global environment, therefore the procs it produced were not closures in the ordinary sense of the word.
+For example, with `String#to_proc`:

+    require 'string_to_proc'

+    increase = 1
+    (1..10).map(&'+ increase')
+      # => NameError: undefined local variable or method ‘increase’ for "+ increase":String

+`increase` is not defined in the global environment, so thing do not work as you might expect.
+However, let's try that some code again using *String to Block*:

+    increase = 1
+    (1..10).map(&'+ increase')
+      # => [2, 3, 4, 5, 6, 7, 8, 9, 10, 11]

+This works because RewriteRails doesn't construct a string and ask Ruby to `eval` it globally at run time, it converts the code in the file and let's Ruby's interpreter determine how to treat `increase`.